Reading time 6 Minutes

 But...

-There is, however, a small "but".
-I will say right away that what I am about to say is not true.
-It merely describes what I think I heard and saw during the induction.
+There is one small „but“.
+I'll say straight away that what I'm about to claim here is not true.
+It merely describes what I think I heard and saw during the induction programme.
 If it hadn't been like that, I wouldn't have reported it to the management straight away.
-And my nurse also sent the same thing to my team leader immediately after the appointment.
-In his words - and I quote - "hmmmm... ... ...".
+And my carer also sent the same thing to my team leader immediately after the appointment.
+In his words - and I quote - „hmmmm... ... ...“.
 A pause follows.
-A rather long pause.
+Quite a long pause.
 You can literally feel in the air that he is searching for the politically correct wording.
-At the end of the day, he is an employee of this company.
-"No, ... just no.".
-As I said, this is just my view of things.
-The quintessence of the answer regarding my concerns about 1:1 intensive care for a 24/7 ventilator-dependent ALS patient, after a detailed explanation, is as follows:
+After all, at the end of the day, he is an employee of this company. „No, ... just no.“.
+As I said, that's just my view of things.
+The quintessence of the answer regarding my concerns about 1:1 intensive care for an ALS patient requiring 24/7 ventilation is as follows after a detailed explanation:

 E-mail from the nursing service management of my nursing service

-This is also how I talk to my clients when they have concerns.
-In my work, it's "only" about legal issues, but the principle is the same.
-I also always tell them that I can prove they are wrong.
-Exactly in that tone of voice:
+That's also how I talk to my clients when they have concerns.
+In my work, it's „only“ about legal issues, but the principle is the same.
+I always tell them that I can prove that they're wrong.
+In exactly the same tone:

-...and thus proof that if the basic knowledge is there, the employee is motivated to learn, this is also possible.
+...and thus proof that if the basic knowledge is available and the employee is motivated to learn, this is also possible.

 from the same e-mail from the nursing service management

-It's all right.
-No offence.
-I just wanted to say that during the induction I heard sentences like "I can't explain to you how ventilation works if you don't have the training.
-I don't think I'm allowed to".
+That's all right.
+No offence intended.
+I just wanted to say that sentences like „I can't explain to you how ventilation works if you don't have the training.
+I don't think I'm allowed to.“.

 I struggle to convey what is going on inside me when I have to read such responses to my expressed concerns.
 Not even a fortnight ago I had my last night-time panic attack because a nurse messed up with my mask and didn't get it.
 The scientifically measurable result: my pulse is beyond 130 for 24 hours and only calms down by a whopping ten points to 120, even after I've taken Tavor Expedit.

 In view of this, I express my concerns.
-One could also say that it is written between the lines: "Hey, your patient is afraid for his life if you send me a nurse for the night who has never had a patient ventilated at home and has not even taken part in a ventilation course to learn at least the rudimentary basics of ventilation.
-I mean, he must have his reasons for leaving after the demonstration of the mask change - after only 90 minutes in total with me - and not even picking up the mask.
-He didn't want to try changing the mask any more than he wanted to try coughing and suctioning.
+You could also say between the lines: hey, your patient is afraid for his life if you send me a carer for the night who has never had a home-ventilated patient and hasn't even attended a ventilation course to learn at least the rudimentary basics of ventilation.
+I mean, he must have had his reasons for leaving after demonstrating how to change the mask - after only 90 minutes in total with me - and not even picking up the mask.
+He didn't want to try changing the mask any more than he wanted to cough and aspirate.

 Of course, I expect the reaction to be a legal opinion that ends with proof that I am wrong.
 Or maybe I don't expect it.
 No, I expect a lot, but not that.